Medicare Supplement Plans in Arizona : What's the Difference?

 The State Health Insurance Assistance Programs (SHIPs) provide free, one-on-one insurance counseling and assistance to Medicare beneficiaries, their families and caregivers.
 The Arizona SHIP is a grant-funded project of the federal U.S. Department of Health and Human Services (HHS).
 You can reach them by phone or on their website:

 Additional Foot Notes

-Sample premium is for a 65 year old, non smoking, woman living in Arizona.
-The rate was accurate on date of publication.
+The sample premium is for a 65-year-old, non-smoking, woman living in Arizona.
+The rate was accurate on the date of publication.
 Rates change frequently and they are priced by county.
 You must contact a licensed agent to get a current rate for your situation.

 Review rating stars are derived from MedicareWire is a Medicare insurance consulting agency.
 We founded MedicareWire after seeing and hearing how confusing and frustrating it is to find, understand, and choose a plan.
 Our services are free to the consumer.... reviews on our Medigap Plan pages.

 - Medicare.gov: the official U.S. government site for Medicare | Medicare https://www.medicare.gov/